AckerlyXu/heima/articles/site-recovery/site-recovery-exclude-disk.md

 ##How to Exclude disk from replication?

 ###VMware to Azure
-Follow the [Enable replication](/documentation/articles/site-recovery-vmware-to-azure/#enable-replication) workflow to protect a VM from Azure Site Recovery portal.
+Follow the [Enable replication](./site-recovery-vmware-to-azure.md#enable-replication) workflow to protect a VM from Azure Site Recovery portal.
 In the 4th step of Enable replication, there is a column - **DISK TO REPLICATE** which can be used to exclude disk from the replication.
 By default all the disks are selected.
 Unselect the disk that you want to exclude from replication and complete the steps to enable the replication.

 ![Enable replication](./media/site-recovery-exclude-disk/v2a-enable-replication-exclude-disk1.png)

->[AZURE.NOTE]
+>[!NOTE]
 >
 > * You can only exclude disks that already have the Mobility service installed.
 You need to manually install the Mobility service, because the Mobility service is only installed using the push mechanism after replication is enabled.
 > * Only basic disks can be excluded from replication.
 You can't exclude OS or dynamic disks.